Symmetry Reveals Layerwise Dynamics: How Transformers Perform In-Context Classification: Case Study: Linear Classification

 which partitions the plane into $K$ Voronoi cells.

-\textbf{Results.} Figure~\ref{fig:voronoi_cells} (top) runs our extracted mean-shift iteration on Voronoi data and shows that it correctly recovers the nearest-centroid clusters.
-This shows the mechanism is not specific to linear-score classifiers: the same mean-shift dynamics extends to prototype-based, piecewise-linear tasks.
-Consistent with this, Figure~\ref{fig:voronoi_cells} (bottom) shows that a symmetrized transformer trained on the Voronoi classification task learns the same mean-shift classifier.
+\textbf{Results.} Figure~\ref{fig:voronoi_cells} (top) runs our extracted emergent dynamics on Voronoi data and shows that it correctly recovers the nearest-centroid clusters.
+This shows the mechanism is not specific to linear-score classifiers: the same geometry-driven dynamics extends to prototype-based, piecewise-linear tasks.
+Consistent with this, Figure~\ref{fig:voronoi_cells} (bottom) shows that a symmetrized transformer trained on the Voronoi classification task learns the same family of update rules.
+Moreover, Appx.~\ref{app:voronoi} shows that the transformer achieves competitive performance on this task and strong alignment between the unconstrained and symmetrized transformers.